 A truck manufacturer or mechanic might also be responsible for an accident.
 A truck must work properly for safe operation.
 If a truck’s essential systems fail, an accident can result.
 The manufacturer may be liable if the truck is newer or under warranty.
 A mechanic may be responsible if the truck recently went in for repairs.

-The Santa Rosa Beach truck accident attorneys at The Bruner Law Firm know how to pursue recovery for you from everyone whose negligence may have caused your injuries.
-Our experienced attorneys bring claims against truck drivers, their employers, and even manufacturers and mechanics to get our clients the recoveries they deserve.
+The Santa Rosa Beach truck accident lawyers at The Bruner Law Firm know how to pursue recovery for you from everyone whose negligence may have caused your injuries.
+Our experienced attorneys bring claims against truck drivers, their employers, manufacturers, and mechanics to get our clients the recoveries they deserve.

 What Are Reasons a Truck Driver or Their Employer Could Be Held Liable?